HISPlayer/UnityWebGL-SDK/hisplayer-api.md

 #### void ChangeVideoContent(int playerIndex, string url, int resumePosition = 0 (optional), AdsProperties ads = null (optional))
 Change the video’s URL of a certain player given a new URL.
 The next playback will start paused if **autoPlay** is disabled.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The parameter **url** is the link to the new video.
 Please, make sure the new URL is correctly written.
 The **resumePosition** parameter is optional and is the time position in second(s) where the new content is starting the playback, default value is 0.
 The **AdsProperties** is an ads properties to use when loading the new content, default value is null.

+#### void ChangeVideoContent(int playerIndex, string url, HTTPHeaderList httpHeaderList)
+Change the video's URL of a certain player given a new URL including custom HTTP headers.
+The next playback will start paused if **autoPlay** is disabled.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+The parameter **url** is the link to the new video.
+Please, make sure the new URL is correctly written.
+This function supports local file paths.
+This function will replace the Playlist with the new URL.
+The **httpHeaderList** contains the custom HTTP headers that will be attached to the requests for this content.

 #### long GetVideoPosition(int playerIndex)
 Provides information about the timeline position in milliseconds, of the current video of a certain player.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.